MGP-Ucict/generating-negotiations/README.md

 go to route localhost:8000/import

-import a csv, xls, xlsx file and wait unitl it is downloaded
+import a csv, xls, xlsx file and wait until it is downloaded